 Tikva from Gezin Op Reis reiterates this advice.
 “I make sure to have enough (powdered) milk with me.
 A warm bottle or glass of milk will often help them to fall asleep again quickly.
 And as jet lag will usually also affect the appetite of the child it will also help them not to wake up when hungry.”

-The debate about whether to use medication to help combat jet lag is an ongoing one that I don’t intend to enter into here.
+The debate about whether to use medicines for jet lag is an ongoing one that I don’t intend to enter into here.
 If you want to see what I’m talking about then I suggest you Google “phernagan for kids sleeping”.

-After the third long-haul trip in as many months, together with the stress of the situation, I couldn’t handle the jet lag any longer and so I decided to check out melatonin as a jet lag supplement.
+After the third long-haul trip in as many months, together with the stress of the situation, I couldn’t handle the effects of jet lag any longer and so I decided to check out melatonin as a jet lag supplement.

-Obviously I am in no way endorsing the use of melatonin for anyone else, and if you are ever thinking of taking any kind of supplement, please consult your doctor first!
+Disclaimer: I am in no way endorsing the use of melatonin for anyone else, and if you are ever thinking of taking any kind of supplement, please consult your doctor first!

 Pin it for Later!